observeinc/terraform-provider-observe/docs/resources/grant.md

 page_title: "observe_grant Resource - terraform-provider-observe"
 subcategory: ""
 description: |-
+  NOTE: This feature is still under development.
+It is not meant for customer use yet.
   Manages an Observe grant.
 Grants allow configuring permissions for users and groups by assigning roles.
 A grant may also optionally be qualified by an object id.
-Must have RBAC v2 enabled, replaces rbac_statement.
+Replaces rbac_statement.
+Reach out to Observe to enable this feature.
 ---
 # observe_grant

+NOTE: This feature is still under development.
+It is not meant for customer use yet.

 Manages an Observe grant.
 Grants allow configuring permissions for users and groups by assigning roles.
 A grant may also optionally be qualified by an object id.
-Must have RBAC v2 enabled, replaces rbac_statement.
+Replaces rbac_statement.
+Reach out to Observe to enable this feature.
 ## Example Usage
 ```terraform
 data "observe_workspace" "default" {